-The New Directions and Community Pathways waivers are administered by the Developmental Disabilities Administration.
+The New Directions, Community Pathways, and TBI waivers utilize DDA's Reportable Incidents policy to monitor quality and manage the complaint process.
 Appendix C-2 includes the Policy on Reportable Incidents and Investigations that is used for the CP and ND waivers.
 Self-reported incidents and complaints are reviewed upon receipt by the Office of Health Care Quality (OHCQ) to ensure that those incidents posing immediate jeopardy to the individual are immediately investigated.
 A triage specialist reviews each report and notifies the DDA Investigations Unit manager of the need to evaluate the report for appropriate assignment based upon the severity and scope of the incident.
 Incidents are prioritized on a scale of one to six with one being an incident that presents immediate jeopardy.
 OHCQ responds based on the severity rating and responses range from an on-site investigation within 2 days to providing referrals.
 Please see Appendix 6 to the Policy on Reportable Incidents and Investigations in Appendix C-2 for details.
 Incidents or complaints that have not been acted upon are reviewed weekly by the Incident Screening Committee at OHCQ.
 Further, DDA Regional Quality Assurance Teams conduct site visits, review quality assurance plans, and provide technical assistance to providers to improve quality assurance and ensure that systems are in place for preventing the reoccurrence of incidents and complaints.